dknayakbu/ERA-V1-Assignments/S8/README.md

     - To apply skip coonection, we need to keep the in and out channel size same
     - Also the kernel size should be (1, 1)

+# About Normalisation
+## What is Normalisation and what is it used for?
+Normalization is a techniques used in deep learning models to standardize the activations of neural network layers.
+The goal of normalization is to transform features to be on a similar scale.
+## Why to use normalisation?
+Normalisation is used to improve performance and training statbility of the model.
+It helps in addressing the internal covariate shift problem, which refers to the change in the distribution of network activations as the model parameters are updated during training.
+## Different Normalisations available
+The different normalisation techniques available for CNN models are:
+  - Batch Normalisation
+  - Group Normalisation
+  - Layer Normalisation
+### Batch Normalisation
+  - Batch Normalization operates on a mini-batch of samples.
+It normalizes the activations within a batch along the batch dimension.
+  - The mean and standard deviation are calculated for each feature/channel independently across the batch.
+  - It introduces additional learnable parameters (scale and shift) to allow the model to learn the optimal scaling and shifting of the normalized activations.
+  - Batch Normalization helps address the internal covariate shift problem, reduces the sensitivity to initialization, and can accelerate training by providing more stable gradients.
+  - It is commonly used in convolutional neural networks (CNNs) and fully connected layers.
+### Group Normalisation
+  - Group Normalization divides the channels into groups and computes normalization statistics within each group.
+  - Instead of using the batch dimension, it operates along the channel dimension.
+  - The mean and standard deviation are calculated independently for each group and each sample in the mini-batch.
+  - GN is useful when the batch size is small or when the activations of different channels within a layer have different statistics.
+  - It is beneficial in scenarios where the batch dimension may not capture sufficient statistics for normalization, such as in transfer learning or when training with small batch sizes.
+### Layer Normalisation
+  - Layer Normalization normalizes the activations within each sample along the feature dimension (layer-wise).
+  - It computes the mean and standard deviation for each sample independently, using all the features within that sample.
+  - LN is commonly applied to recurrent neural networks (RNNs) and transformer models where the activations vary over time steps or positions but remain constant across the batch dimension.
+  - Layer Normalization helps with reducing the impact of the variance of activations across different samples.

 # Train and Test Accuracy Comparision
 In our experiment we only change the norlisation technique while keeping all the other parameters constant to see the effects.